calphool/TRS80MXS/README.md

 I'll decide after I get a few rounds of that under my belt if I want to design/build one more shield board -- an ESP32 board.
 This would give the system one additional feature that could be pretty useful -- wireless connectivity.
-For my build pipeline that would make it so I could skip the sneakernet step, do a compile on the computer
+For my build pipeline that would make it so I could skip the sneakernet step, do a compile on the computer and transfer wirelessly (maybe -- I would have to figure out how to get the data over to the teensy.
+Maybe some transfer program that would move data from the ESP32 to the Teensy.)

 March 17, 2019